What are the best areas to stay in Phuket

 What’s Not?

-- Patong is not truly Thailand, and the vast majority of people are not Thai
+- Patong is not truly Thailand, and the vast majority of people are not Thai>

-- Beach can get crowded
+- The beach can get crowded

 - Streets are very, very busy

-- It’s not a relaxing holiday at all
+- It’s not a relaxing holiday

 - Parking can be challenging